E31a3152

 What kinds of Special Educational Needs does The Pingle Academy make provision for?

 Our first response to supporting students with Special Educational Needs and Disabilities (SEND) is to provide high quality teaching which targets a student’s area of weakness through a personalised and differentiated curriculum.
-If a student still continues to make less than expected progress the SEND Team will assess whether the student has SEN. This enables us to make sure we are taking appropriate action to support a student’s needs.
+If a student still continues to make less than expected progress the SEND Team will assess whether the student has SEND.
+This enables us to make sure we are taking appropriate action to support a student’s needs.
 Any student identified as having a learning need will have at least one of four broad areas of need.

 • Communicating and interacting